RasaHQ/rasa/docs/user-guide/building-assistants.rst

      utter_job_not_handled

 .. note::
-    Here's a minimal checklist of what we covered in this section on failing gracefully:
+    Here's a minimal checklist of files we modified to help our assistant fail gracefully:

       - ``data/nlu.md``:
           - add training data for the ``out_of_scope`` intent